Include bibliographic information with the PURL

 To create a link to a library resource within LMS:

-For detailed instructions on PURLs for a specific resource, see the appropriate tabbed section above.
+For detailed instructions on PURLs for a specific resource, see the appropriate tabbed section at left.